Marvell Technology (MRVL)

 12. Balance Sheet Assessment

-With $2.8 billion of EBITDA over the last 12 months, we view Marvell Technology’s 0.6× net-debt-to-EBITDA ratio as safe.
-We also see its $1.73 billion of annual interest expenses as appropriate.
+With $3.00 billion of EBITDA over the last 12 months, we view Marvell Technology’s 0.6× net-debt-to-EBITDA ratio as safe.
+We also see its $85.7 million of annual interest expenses as appropriate.
 The company’s profits give it plenty of breathing room, allowing it to continue investing in growth initiatives.

-13. Key Takeaways from Marvell Technology’s Q3 Results
+13. Key Takeaways from Marvell Technology’s Q4 Results

-A highlight during the quarter was Marvell Technology’s improvement in inventory levels.
-We were also glad its EPS outperformed Wall Street’s estimates.
+It was great to see Marvell Technology’s revenue guidance for next quarter top analysts’ expectations.
+We were also glad its EPS was in line with Wall Street’s estimates.
+On the other hand, its inventory levels materially increased.
 Overall, this print had some key positives.
-The market seemed to be hoping for more, and the stock traded down 5.2% to $87.84 immediately after reporting.
+The stock traded up 10.1% to $83.77 immediately after reporting.

 14. Is Now The Time To Buy Marvell Technology?

-There’s plenty to admire about Marvell Technology.
+There are things to like about Marvell Technology.
 First off, its revenue growth was exceptional over the last five years, and analysts believe it can continue growing at these levels.
 And while its relatively low ROIC suggests management has struggled to find compelling investment opportunities, its expanding operating margin shows the business has become more efficient.
-On top of that, its rising cash profitability gives it more optionality.
+On top of that, its spectacular EPS growth over the last five years shows its profits are trickling down to shareholders.

-Marvell Technology’s P/E ratio based on the next 12 months is 30x.
-Looking at the semiconductor space right now, Marvell Technology trades at a compelling valuation.
+Marvell Technology’s P/E ratio based on the next 12 months is 22.3x.
+Looking at the semiconductor landscape right now, Marvell Technology trades at a pretty interesting price.
 For those confident in the business and its management team, this is a good time to invest.